 What are the ACT requirements for prospective students to get into Drake?

-Admission data indicates that Drake regularly accepts students with ACT's of 24 and above.
-Successful applicants typically send ACT scores in the top 27 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 21 in some instances.
-Prospective students submitting an ACT composite of 27 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
-Scoring well on the ACT is very important as 84 percent of applicants submit ACT scores to Drake University.
+Admission data indicates that Drake regularly accepts students with ACT's of 23 and above.
+Successful applicants typically send ACT scores in the top 32 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 20 in some instances.
+Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
+The school ranks #3 in Iowa and #224 in the U.S. for highest average ACT composite score.
+Scoring well on the ACT is very important as 77 percent of applicants submit ACT scores to Drake University.

-You will need very good grades in high school to get into Drake University.
-The average high school GPA of the admitted freshman class at Drake University was 3.7 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Drake accepts 69% of students who apply.
+Applicants require very good grades in high school to get into Drake.
+The average high school GPA of the admitted freshman class at Drake University was 3.68 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #5 in Iowa for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Drake accepts 68% of students who apply.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to Drake University and what considerations affect admission decisions?
+What are the requirements for admission to Drake University and what student information is used for admission decisions?

 |High School GPA||Required|